-NWCHEMRATE version numbers have the general form 200x/Px'.y'.z'-NWx".y" where 200x is the NWCHEMRATE version number, x'.y'.z' is version of POLYRATE to which it is linked, and x".y" is the number of the version of NWCHEM being used.
-In general, the lowest level revisions (y or z') are bug fixes, while the higher level revisions (x, x', or y') are significant feature enhancements.
-The part of the version number before the solidus(/) is unique, that is, it changes if the version of POLYRATE changes or the version of NWCHEM changes or the interface changes.
+NWChemrate version numbers have the general form 20zw/Pv'-NWv'' where 20zw is the NWChemrate version number, z' is version of Polyrate to which it is linked, and v'' is the number of the version of NWChem being used.
+The part of the version number before the solidus (/) is unique, that is, it changes if the version of Polyrate changes or the version of NWChem changes or the interface changes.
 Thus the part after the solidus is redundant and may be omitted for brevity.